NoahMaceri/345SecurityMQTT/README.md

  - Requires no per-sensor configuration
  - Decodes sensor status such as tamper and low battery
  - Reports alarm and sensor status to an MQTT broker
- - **NEW** Support for multisensors.
+ - Support for multisensors.
 For example, a water sensor with high-temp and low-temp alerts.
- - **NEW** Support for some 345 keyfobs and 345 keypads.
+ - Support for some 345 keyfobs and 345 keypads.

 ## Requirements
  - RTL-SDR USB adapter; commonly available on Amazon